 RICHARD III AND YORKIST HISTORY TRUST

 The Richard III and Yorkist History Trust offers grants of up to £5,000 to facilitate research leading to the completion of editions of texts or leading to the completion of scholarly monographs relating to the political, cultural, religious, economic and/or social history of England in the fifteenth century, with preference given to projects focused on the Yorkist period (1461-1485).
-The projects thus sponsored will be published by the Trust in its established series.
-Applications must be made by 30 June each year for consideration.
-Decisions will normally be made and notified to candidates in July.
+The projects thus sponsored can be published by the Trust in its established series.

 Legitimate costs include: